smpurkis/PyTorch-Face-Detection-from-Scratch/README.md

 ```

 ### Train a model
+(Note: you'll need to install pytorch with cuda for training)
-To run the medium PoolResnet Model:
+To train the medium PoolResnet Model:
 1. Install the requirements
 ```bash
 pip install -r requirements.txt